Inside: Learn how much your 60k salary is hourly. Plus find tips to make more money and live the lifestyle you want.

 - Am I maxed at the top of my career?

 - What obstacles do I face if I want to try to increase my income?

-In the future years and with possible inflation, some expensive cities 60,000 a year is not a good salary because the cost of living so high, whereas these are some of the cities that you can make a comfortable living at 60,000 per year.
+In the future years and with possible inflation, in some expensive cities, 60,000 a year is not a good salary because the cost of living is so high, whereas these are some of the cities where you can make a comfortable living at 60,000 per year.

 Is 60k a good salary for a Single Person?